Fossil Hill Member: Paleobiota

 The Fossil Hill Member preserves a marine fossil assemblage from the continental margin off the west coast of Pangaea.
 This Fossil Hill Biota contains both abundant invertebrates and one of the earliest marine reptile communities.
 The invertebrate record contains numerous fossils of cephalopods, especially ceratitid ammonoids.
-The prevalence of anoxic black shales and limestones, and the near absence of benthic fossils indicate a pelagic enviornment and a food chain unsupported by the benthos.
+The prevalence of anoxic black shales and limestones, and the near absence of benthic fossils indicate a pelagic environment and a food chain unsupported by the benthos.
 Bony fish are present, but unusually rare, and the ecosystem was likely supported by an ammonoid-based foodweb.
 This is reflected in the inferred lifestyles of its marine reptile community, several of which show adaptations for feeding on shelled invertebrates.

 The marine reptile assemblage of the Fossil Hill Biota is notable for being one of the earliest in the Mesozoic, and are thus among the first in a long evolutionary history of secondarily aquatic tetrapods.
 The marine reptiles of the Panthalassic Fossil Hill Biota are uniformly adapted to a fully marine lifestyle, and the assemblage lacks any clear coastal or shallow water adapted animals.
 The sole exception to this is the pseudosuchian Benggwigwishingasuchus, which shows no aquatic adaptations and was most likely a terrestrial animal that was washed out to sea and buried.
 The lack of semi-aquatic marine reptiles is in contrast with similarly-aged localities in Europe and China, which preserve communities from the Paleo-Tethys Sea.
 These other localities preserve diverse fossil communities of marine reptiles exhibiting varying degrees of adaptation to marine lifestyles.
 This clear trend in fully marine lifestyles exhibited by the Fossil Hill biota, combined with the Panthalassic geographic setting, supports the interpretation that the Fossil Hill fauna represents the first fully pelagic marine tetrapod assemblage, and offers a unique view into the ecology of Triassic Panthalassa.